Professor Simon Goldsworthy

 Professor of Public Relations and Advertising

 In 2000 Simon launched the first MA programme in Public Relations in London at the University of Westminster, adding an undergraduate programme two years later.
-He has taught a range of media-related courses, covering advertising, propaganda, censorship, celebrity and political communication as well as PR.
+He has taught a range of media-related courses, covering advertising, media ethics, propaganda, censorship, celebrity and political communication as well as PR.
 Simon has also set up and run courses for universities in other countries, including Johns Hopkins University in the USA; has lectured in China, including at Tsinghua University; has run a range of training courses for Chinese government officials; has served as a visiting professor at the Université Paris-Sorbonne; and has acted as consultant and external examiner for a number of programmes at other UK universities.
 He was formerly an Academic Governor at Richmond.

 Second edition of PR Today (published 2016)